High torque & reliability in a small package.

-A stepper motor is an electric motor that is brush-less and synchronous.
-It converts digital pulses into mechanical shaft rotations.
+A stepper motor is a brushless, synchronous electric motor that converts digital pulses into mechanical shaft rotations.
 Each rotation of a stepper motor is divided into a set number of steps, sometimes as many as 200 steps.
 The stepper motor must be sent a separate pulse for each step.
 The stepper motor can only receive one pulse and take one step at a time and each step must be the same length.
-Since each pulse sent results in the motor rotating a precise angle, typically1.8 degrees, the position of the stepper motor can be precisely controlled without any feedback mechanism.
+Since each pulse results in the motor rotating a precise angle — typically 1.8 degrees — you can precisely control the position of the stepper motor without any feedback mechanism.

-Advantages of using Stepper Motors
+Advantages of Using Stepper Motors

-- a wide range of rotational speeds can be utilized since the speed of a step motor is proportional to the frequency of the input pulses from your controller.
+- A wide range of rotational speeds can be utilized since the speed of a step motor is proportional to the frequency of the input pulses from your controller.

 - Precise open-loop positional control is possible with a stepper motor without any feedback mechanism.

 - Very low speed rotation is possible with a load that is coupled directly to the shaft of the stepper motor.